 - Draw the body and head on the center line.

-- Add two symmetrical top wings.
+- Add the two symmetrical top wings.

 - Draw two symmetrical bottom wings.

-- Start the symmetrical shapes on top.
+- Start the symmetrical shapes on the top wings.

-- Finish the symmetrical shapes.
+- Finish the symmetrical shapes in the wings.

 - Start the bottom symmetrical shapes.